How to Nail Your Execution Interview

 ▶▶ and not just identify a list of metrics without thinking through whether these metrics should be used for tracking or goaling.

-They didn’t get there by relying on AI prep or memorized frameworks.
+They didn’t get there by memorizing frameworks.

-Every month you delay your offer means losing $10K-$20K+ in total comp when you are targeting $500K-$1M+ roles at L6 - L9 levels.
+Every month you delay your offer often means $10K-$20K+ in total comp left on the table when you are targeting $500K-$1M+ roles.

-If you want to shorten your time-to-offer and interview with clarity and confidence go here to request your invite for PM interviews and behavioral & leadership interviews across all roles, I’ll be in touch. 🌟
+If this is the year you want to show up differently: clearer and more strategic to shorten your time-to-offer go here to request your invite for PM interviews and behavioral & leadership interviews across all roles, I’ll be in touch. 🌟

 Unsubscribe · Preferences